Reviews

 But that’s literally my only complaint about Princess Peach: Showtime!
 In every other respect, it’s a delightful game that gives Peach her long overdue time in the spotlight.

-Mind you, the fact that Peach has never starred in a game kind of works to its advantage, since that means it doesn’t need to worry much about preconceived notions or ideas about what she can and can’t do.
+Mind you, the fact that Peach has only ever starred in one game kind of works to its advantage, since that means it doesn’t need to worry much about preconceived notions or ideas about what she can and can’t do.
 Given that she’s spent the better part of the last forty years as a plot device rather than a character, Princess Peach: Showtime! gets a chance to answer the question of “What Peach does when she’s not being held captive?” with a pretty resounding, “Everything!”

 In fact, it almost feels like Nintendo threw in every idea they’ve ever had for Peach into this one game.
 Freed of just simply being a kidnapping victim, here she gets to be a cowgirl, a figure skater, a thief, a sword fighter, a baker, and several other roles.
 While the mechanics don’t change a huge amount in terms of what buttons you need to press, she gets a new power in each new level, and there’s always a moment or two where you need to adjust yourself to the game’s new demands.